qrvey/partner-portal/docs/software-developer/03-Security/column-level-security.md

 Use the [Set Record and Column Level Security](https://qrvey.stoplight.io/docs/qrvey-api-doc/cd1930d56b7c8-set-record-level-and-column-level-security) endpoint to apply CLS to a dataset.
 If you need a column ID, use the [Get Dataset](https://qrvey.stoplight.io/docs/qrvey-api-doc/2ff17959232b9-get-dataset) endpoint.
 The “Get Dataset” endpoint will return the complete dataset definition for a specific dataset in JSON format, which can then be modified to include the Column Level Security access roles.

-Within the the "Set Record and Column Level Security Request", define the `accessRoles` property if it does not exist, and set its value to either the name or ID of the user role.
+Within the the "Set Record and Column Level Security Request", define the `accessRoles` property if it does not exist on the dataset column, and set its value to either the name or ID of the user role.
 You can optionally set the `accessRoles` property to an array of comma-delimited role names.

 When applying Column Level Security (CLS) to a Dataset Column, the developer can utilize either the Role Id or the Role Name to define the `accessRoles` on the column and to pass the roles in the Widget configuration.
 However, the role Id and role name cannot be used simultaneously.